software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 To have full control over the format of the request and response body we can use [DTO](https://www.baeldung.com/java-dto-pattern) classes.
 Especially with the request body annotated by the `@RequestBody` annotation, we should in general use a DTO class object instead of an entity class object.
 This is because using an entity class object might accidently allow users to update undesired attributes of an entity as described [here](https://rules.sonarsource.com/java/tag/spring/RSPEC-4684/).

 For example, let's assume that we have a `User` entity with `username`, `password` and `isAdmin` (determines if user is an admin user or not) attributes.
 We want the user to be able to register with an username and password, but _they aren't suppose to be able to define their admin status_.
-To define the available attributes for the request body, we can create a `CreateUser` DTO class:
+To define the available attributes for the request body, we can create a `CreateUserDto` DTO class:

 ```java
 public class CreateUserDto {